Consulate General of Germany, Chennai

-The Consulate General of the Federal Republic of Germany in Chennai represents the interests of the German government in the Chennai and surrounding regions.
+The Consulate General of the Federal Republic of Germany in Chennai represents the interests of the German government in Chennai and surrounding regions.
 The current Consul General is Michaela Küchler, incumbent since 2022.
 She succeeds Karin Christina Maria Stoll.

 Location

 The Consulate General is located at 9 Boat Club Road, Raja Annamalaipuram.
 Until 2006, it was located at 22 Ethiraj Road, Egmore.
 The Goethe Institute, the cultural institute of Germany, is located at 4 Rutland Gate, 5th Street, Nungambakkam.

 History

 With Calcutta-based German Consulate becoming the most important Consulate of the German Reich, the Madras and the Bombay consulates were placed under the jurisdiction of the German Consulate in Calcutta in 1886.

 Functions

 The consular districts falling under the jurisdiction of the Chennai Consulate General are Tamil Nadu, Andhra Pradesh, Telangana, and the Union Territory of Puducherry.
 The consular services provided by the German Consulate Chennai to Indian Citizens include life certificates and pension certificates; attestation of documents, signatures and copies; German value added tax refund; and marriages both in India and Germany.

 In June 2005, the Consulate General introduced an online appointment service for all categories of visa applications.
 The Consulate General processes visa applications from the states of Andhra Pradesh, Tamil Nadu and Puducherry.
 In 2006, the Consulate opened new visa application centres at Chennai, Hyderabad and Kochi.
 In 2008, the Consulate General of Germany, Bangalore started handling applications from residents in Karnataka and Kerala.
 The number of visas has been going up by 10% annually.